TomasBaez91/Tomasbaez91/README.md

 About me:

 - 🌱 Cross-platform application developer.
-- ⚡️Switf and Kotlin are my strong points.
+- ⚡️ Switf and Kotlin are my strong points.
-- I love designing in html and php
+- 👨🏽‍💻 I love designing in html and php.
+- 🧠 Always learning and updating my brain data system.